softwaremill/elasticmq/README.md

 -----------------------------

 Any storage can be replicated by wrapping it using `ReplicatedStorageConfigurator`.
-Nodes can join and leave the cluster at any time; existing data will be transferred to new cluster member.
+Nodes can join and leave the cluster at any time; existing data will be transferred to new cluster members.

+Storage commands commands can be replicated in several modes:
+* fire-and-forget (`DoNotWaitReplicationMode`)
-Storage commands commands can be replicated in several modes: fire-and-forget (`DoNotWaitReplicationMode`), waiting for at least one cluster member to apply the changes (`WaitForAnyReplicationMode`), waiting for a majority of cluster members (`WaitForMajorityReplicationMode`), or waiting for all (`WaitForAllReplicationMode`).
+* waiting for at least one cluster member to apply the changes (`WaitForAnyReplicationMode`)
+* waiting for a majority of cluster members (`WaitForMajorityReplicationMode`)
+* waiting for all (`WaitForAllReplicationMode`).
 Client operations return only when the specified number of members applied the changes.

+Example:

     val storage = new InMemoryStorage
     val replicatedStorage = ReplicatedStorageConfigurator.start(storage, NodeAddress(),